Builder examples

 GHA cache configuration

-To make it work on the GitHub action workflow you need to setup the buildx and expose authentication configuration for the cache.
+To make it work on the GitHub action workflow, you need to set up the buildx and expose authentication configuration for the cache.

 Example setup (in .github/workflows/sample-ci.yml):